Air Supply: 2011–present

 "I Want You" reached number 35 on the Billboard Dance Club Songs chart in September 2015.
-They also released a single "I Adore You" in that month.
+They also released the single "I Adore You" that same month.
 Air Supply were scheduled to perform in Haifa on 25 November 2016 but postponed due to fires in the region.
 The band gave 200 free tickets to the wives of the firemen through the Haifa Fire Department workers union.

 A jukebox musical based on Air Supply's songs, All Out of Love: The Musical (October 2018), was made in the Philippines.
 It was created and produced by Naomi Toohey and Dale Harrison, and written by Canadian playwright Jim Millan.
 It starred Mig Ayesa, Rachel Alejandro, Tanya Manalang, Raymund Concepcion and Jamie Wilson.
 It premiered at the Newport Performing Arts Theater in Resorts World Manila.
 It included a new song, "I Was in Love with You", written by Russell.
-In 2020 Air Supply were listed at number 48 in Rolling Stone Australia's list of "50 Greatest Australian Artists of All Time".
+In 2020, Air Supply were listed at number 48 in Rolling Stone Australia's list of the "50 Greatest Australian Artists of All Time".